nay9/pickup----react/README.md

 ## Instructions for use

-Clone project from github, open project 'dev Branch' - navigate to 'pickup-backend' folder - run 'gradle eclipse' on this file, and import to Eclipse.
+Clone project from github, open project `dev` Branch - navigate to 'pickup-backend' folder - run `gradle eclipse` on this file, and import to Eclipse.
 Then, run application as Java project.

-Nagivate to pickup-frontend folder - dev branch - run 'npm audit fix', followed by 'npm start', followed by 'npm install --save google-maps-react' to fire up React page (inside node modules ensure you see google-maps-react).
+Nagivate to pickup-frontend folder - dev branch run `npm start`, then run `npm audit fix`, followed by `npm install --save google-maps-react` to fire up React page (inside node modules ensure you see google-maps-react).
 Here you will be able to see our progress!

 ### What I really like?